Top-level enum

 #![allow(unused)] fn main() { enum MyStruct { Foo(MyStructFoo), Bar(MyStructBar), } }

 variant contains its generated variant struct.
-It is named {BaseName}
+It is named {BaseName}.

-Generation of the top-level enum can be disabled using the no_enum
+Generation of the top-level enum can be disabled using the no_enum attribute.
+For more information

 see the Struct attributes.